Skip to main content

 How much is tax and title on a car?

-This amount will vary based on the vehicle and what city it was purchased in.
+This amount will vary based on the vehicle and where it was purchased.
 The easiest way to get this information is to request an "out-the-door" price breakdown from the dealer.

 How do you calculate tax on a price?